Financial support & travel passes

 A Discretionary Bursary:

-For those students who do not meet the eligibility criteria for the above, but are facing financial hardship, they will be able to apply to the discretionary bursary for help towards funds for kits / uniforms, compulsory trips, university trips, UCAS fees, DBS (including portable DBS costs) and other course related costs including support for distance learning.
-Students must have a household income of less than £35,000 as assessed by HMRC, or the family must be in receipt of a means-tested benefit
+For those students who do not meet the eligibility criteria for the above, but are facing financial hardship, they will be able to apply to the discretionary bursary for help towards funds for kits / uniforms, trips associated with your course, university trips, UCAS fees, DBS (including portable DBS costs) and other course related costs including support for distance learning.
+Students must have a household income of less than £38,500 as assessed by HMRC, or the family must be in receipt of a means-tested benefit.

 Free Travel Pass